W: Orig Williams

 Defender of the Dragon

 Larger than life, colourful, and flamboyant are terms that come to mind when wrestling fans remember Orig Williams.
-Forthright, genuine, and dependable are descriptors put forward by friends and close acquaintances; and we have no doubt other words might well spring to mind that we would not wish to print here!
+Forthright, genuine, and dependable are descriptions put forward by friends and close acquaintances; and we have no doubt other words might well spring to mind that we would not wish to print here!

 Orig Williams was certainly larger than life as we remember him flying across the ring to crash into the bulk of Klondyke Bill, forthright as we recall him remonstrating, (not long after turning professional) with a well-known promoter about the quality of his ring, and always, whether in the ring or pursuing one of his many other interests he was always, without fail, exciting and unforgettable.